niklas1347/Overview_nudgedClimateSimulations/README.md

 ## CESM2
 Q:
-- what is the NUDGING TIME???
+- What is the nudging time???
 - There is no data on a hourly timescale right?

 In summary, atmospheric grid-point nudging to ERA5 meridional and zonal winds was applied down to 700 hPa using a standard relaxation procedure at 3‑hourly intervals, while allowing the planetary boundary layer to evolve freely.
 In addition, sea surface temperatures were prescribed to observed and counterfactual values to ensure a physically plausible representation in the climate model.
 Counterfactual SSTs were estimated using a pattern filtering method [Wills et al. (2020)](https://doi.org/10.1175/JCLI-D-19-0855.1).